nwtgck/rich-piping-server/README.md

   # Create multiple "index".
   - index: /mytop2

-# Respond a fake nginx 500 down page when rejected
+# Respond a fake nginx 500 down page when path not allowed
 rejection: fake_nginx_down

-# Close socket when rejected
+# Close socket when path not allowed
 #rejection: socket_close

 # Respond a fake nginx 500 down with version